imjasonh/gapi/README.md

 gapi.go: A Go rewrite of Google API CLI tool
 ================================================
-(original Python googlecl script is at https://code.google.com/p/googlecl) (NOTE: This is not an official Google product)
+(original Python googlecl script is at https://code.google.com/p/googlecl -- NOTE: This is not an official Google product)

 Getting Help
 ------------